sguzunov/docs/docs/glue42-concepts/04_data-sharing-between-apps/03_interop/05_vba/interop-vba.md

 - [`InvokeAsync`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluemethodinvocator-invokeasync) handles the invocation results with the [`HandleInvocationResult`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluemethodinvocator-handleinvocationresult) event of the [`GlueMethodInvocator`](../../../../getting-started/how-to/glue42-enable-your-app/vba/index.html#classes-gluemethodinvocator) instance.
 Its handler is executed when the associated method invocation has completed (successfully or otherwise).

-*If you are not interested in the invocation result, you still need to provide an empty implementation for the `HandleInvocationResult` event or, alternatively, declare the `GlueMethodInvocator` instance without `WithEvents`.*
+*If you aren't interested in the invocation result, you still need to provide an empty implementation for the `HandleInvocationResult` event or, alternatively, declare the `GlueMethodInvocator` instance without `WithEvents`.*

 Below is an example of a subroutine handling an invocation result and demonstrating how to check the method invocation status and extract the return values: